Quick Links

 To view all the objects in the exhibition please visit our collections page.

-A Field Guide to the exhibition is available for purchase on site.
+A digital Field Guide to the exhibition is available.

 Installing over 700 objects in the galleries required many hours of careful work for artist Mark Dion and the Cantor staff members who worked with him.